 If you find yourself stuck in snow or ice, do not continue to spin your wheels.
 Instead, pour sand, salt, or gravel around the drive wheels.
 Also, shovel snow away from the wheels and out from under the car to clear a path.

 Rescuers are more likely to find you in your car.
 Do not leave your car unless you can see a building to take shelter in.
 Blowing snow can distort distance, so be sure to know how far away the building really is.
 Even a close building may be difficult to get to in deep snow.

 Pull off the highway and turn on hazard lights.
 Hang a brightly colored cloth on the radio antenna and raise the hood.
 If you are in a remote place, spell out HELP or SOS in an open area using rocks, tree branches, or other nearby objects.
 This can help rescue teams locate you.

-Do simple exercises to keep up circulation.
-Clap hands and move arms and legs occasionally.
-Try not to stay in one position for too long.
-If more than one person is in the car, take turns sleeping.
+Do simple exercises to keep up your circulation.
+Clap your hands and move your arms and legs occasionally.
+Try not to stay in 1 position for too long.
+If more than 1 person is in the car, take turns sleeping.